johankaito/inhouse-llm/twin/README.md

 📂 Context: Found 2 previous sessions

->>> Help me plan the RAG implementation for Phase 4
+>>> Help me plan the RAG implementation for Phase 4 ...
+I want to use vector embeddings for semantic search ... and need to handle 100k+ documents
+...
+(Press Alt+Enter or Ctrl+D to submit)

 [Agent provides structured planning with 5 Whys]